JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7896 days**.

-And here is a just a random fact -  **Belize is the only country in the world with a jaguar preserve**.
+And here is a just a random fact -  **In the year 1900, for a women to be a telephone operator she had to be between the ages of 17 and 26 and not be married**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)